LIMLabSWC/_design_files/README.md

 | Repix_CAD_files       | Neuropixels implant design files         | .step, .stl          | Viktor, Elena            |
 | np_calibration_files  | Neuropixels probe calibration data       | .csv                 | Viktor                   |
 | Edmunds_designs       | Submodule: Edmund Chong's designs        | .ipt, .stl           | Edmund                   |

-This repository stores the design files for all custom-made mechanical and electronic parts used in the lab.
-It is mirrored to the shared folder at:
-`/mnt/ceph/_design_files`

 ## Folder Structure